 He puts you through your paces with researching and writing, but he doesn’t even let you start working on your own blog until you’ve tested the waters, done your research, and figured out who your target audience is.

 This is a smart approach and teaches you to serve your audience instead of just writing whatever you feel like writing and then getting the inevitable crickets when you post to your blog as a beginner.

 Fizzle costs 39 dollars per month and gives you a free first month.
-It’s run by Corbett Barr and Chase Reeves.
-Corbett Barr is the Fizzle CEO.
-He worked in start-ups and consulting before launching Fizzle.
+Corbett Barr and Chase Reeves run it.
+They worked in start-ups and consulting before launching Fizzle.
 Barr splits his time between Portland OR and Mexico.

-Chase Reeves has a background in web design and is the creative director at Fizzle who lives in Portland full time.
-He is very funny, draws really well and loves to create videos that rock with imagery that helps you learn on the Fizzle platform.
+Chase Reeves has a background in web design and is the creative director at Fizzle.
+He lives in Portland full time.
+He is Hilarious, draws well and loves to create videos that rock with imagery that helps you learn on the Fizzle platform.

-Fizzle has a more playful, engaging style than Serious Bloggers Only, with lots of cool visuals and a nifty interface that is easy to navigate.
+Fizzle has a more playful, engaging style than Serious Bloggers Only, with lots of crisp visuals and a nifty interface that is easy to navigate.

 But don’t let the humorous asides trick you into thinking these guys aren’t just as serious as Jon Morrow.

 Once you get into the coursework, you can see how they have thought about fitting everything together in a sequence that makes sense for business owners.

 Fizzle may have a weird name, but they have depth

 One of the differences between SBO and Fizzle is that Fizzle has more courses about mindset and the psychology behind motivation and why we start an entrepreneurial business in the first place.